-DeJon Jarreau stats are often not flashy, but he's the driving force behind Houston's unselfish success.
+DeJon Jarreau is the driving force behind Houston's unselfish success.
 (Photo by F. Carter Smith)

 When Quentin Grimes shoots, his University of Houston teammates expect the ball to go in.
 (Courtesy UH Athletics)